blacklabelops-legacy/swarm/dockerhost/README.md

-# Jenkins Slave Container with Docker
+# Jenkins Slave Container With Docker

-Check this project on how to configure a swarm slave: [blacklabelops/jenkins-swarm](https://github.com/blacklabelops/jenkins-swarm)
+Rule #1 Read the WARNING!

+Rule #2 Read the WARNING!

+Rule #3 Just read the WARNING!

+# WARNING

+Anyone who can execute docker commands on this slave will be able to execute root commands on your host!
+In worst case they can manipulate or just delete your machine!
+Only use this when you know what you do!

 # Make It Short!